Tricks and Secrets

 What about travel agents?

 In some cities abroad people gravitate towards travel agents if they are numerous on the ground, but don’t assume they sell the cheapest tickets.
 If at all possible, it’s worth going to the source to inquire about tickets, meaning straight from the airlines’ offices.
 This is especially true in Bangkok, a travel hub if there ever was one.
 Don’t trust the scuzzy, hostile travel agents on Khao San Road, go to the airlines’ offices scattered around the Silom Road/Patpong area (there’s your excuse as to why you are always hanging around Patpong).
 Another reason is that the airlines have more control over capacity; they can scrounge up a seat on a “full” flight more easily than a travel agent.
-Plus, any customer service need you will have will be more convenient and efficient to do straight from the airline, too.
+Plus—and this could be important—any customer service need you will have will be more convenient and efficient to do straight from the airline, too.

 On the other hand, I miss the good old days of Khao San Road where someone sitting out in a dusty alley with nothing more than a desk and a phone could sell you a plane ticket.